bergano65/azure-docs/articles/azure-monitor/learn/tutorial-users.md

 ## Compare desired activity to reality
 While the previous panels are focused on what users of your application did, **Funnels** focus on what you want users to do.
-A funnel represents a set of steps in your application and the percentage of users who move between steps.
+A funnel represents a set of steps in your application and the percentage of users who performed steps between defined at funnel.
 For example, you could create a funnel that measures the percentage of users who connect to your application who search product.
 You can then see the percentage of users who add that product to a shopping cart, and then the percentage of those who complete a purchase.

 1. Select **Funnels** in the menu and then click **New**.